 - Assembling a broad-based coalition to align complementary agendas and create sustained advocacy pressure

-- Establishing multi-sector coalitions in three focus countries – Kenya, India, and Senegal – to enhance local capacity to guide and influence the implementation of the SDGs through a gender lens
+- Establishing multi-sector coalitions in two focus countries – Kenya and Senegal – to enhance local capacity to guide and influence the implementation of the SDGs through a gender lens

 - Mobilizing advocates around the 12 investment areas at global, regional, and country levels

 - Aligning efforts to monitor progress on policies and programming so investments can be optimized

 How does the campaign implement advocacy efforts at the global level?

 How will the campaign execute national level advocacy?

 - These efforts will broaden the reach of a new, evidence-based narrative that recognizes the central role girls and women play in advancing country development.